Choosing and Preparing for Your MALS Courses

 There is no pre-orientation assignment.
-During the online MALS orientation, you will write and respond to the writing of other students.
+In the online MALS orientaiton, please follow the instructions for the reading and writing assignment.
+Please also respond to the writing of other students.

 The opening residency is one of the most important events of your core courses.
 In this short-term conference setting, you will have the opportunity to discuss the concepts of the core courses in depth with live faculty interaction.
 You will receive individual attention in small discussion groups, with feedback on your contributions, and have the opportunity to demonstrate your understanding of the readings, concepts, skills and processes of liberal studies.
 Writing and research workshops, a session on the expectations of the literature review in your program and interactions with fellow students will help you get a sound start on your assignments and your program approach.
 Residency attendance is required.
 Once the residency schedule is available, you can view it at Graduation Residency Information.